boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 - The compiler recursively compiles programs and modules along the dependency hierarchy.
 - Optionally importing all implementation details allows for white-box testing.
 - Modules can be packaged to libraries - called *boxes*.
-- Boxes are are namespaces for modules.
+- Boxes are namespaces for modules.
 - Boxes can hide internal implementation modules.
 - The syntax for modules is very light-weight.
 - Reasoning about the modular structure is easy.